 Scholars are expected to work 7-12 hours per week during the term(s) of the assistantship.
 The terms of the assistantship must be conducted during students' "ON" terms, unless there are extenuating circumstances and approval is given by both the professor and the Office of Undergraduate Advising and Research.
 In general, students planning to conduct research during leave terms should apply for a research grant for that term.

-Scholars may receive $750 per term of the assistantship (one or two terms, based on application), which are paid a lump sum through the Office of Undergraduate Advising and Research at the END of each term, and the payment is contingent on a satisfactory evaluation by the faculty mentor.
+Scholars may receive $750 per term of the assistantship (one or two terms, based on application), which are paid a lump sum through the Office of Undergraduate Advising and Research at the END of each term.
+The stipend is contingent on the scholar having completed 7-12 hours per week during the term as well as on a satisfactory evaluation by the faculty mentor.
 Students are not required to complete time-sheets.
 Payments for international students (non-resident aliens) are subject to a 14% tax.
 Note that checks are not ordered until both the Scholar and the faculty mentor have submitted the online confirmation forms.
 Once the check has been ordered, it takes 2 weeks for it to be issued by the Accounts Payable office.
 This time frame is non-negotiable – there is no way to speed up the process.